-Meditation uses concentration or reflection to deeply relax and calm the mind, helping to reduce feelings of fear, pain, anxiety and depression.
+Meditation uses concentration or reflection to deeply relax and calm the mind.
+This can help reduce feelings of fear, pain, anxiety and depression.

-People who have mental health problems, such as psychosis, may find that some types of meditation make their psychiatric illness worse.
-If you have or have had a mental illness, it’s important to get advice from your doctor before attempting meditation.
+Meditation may not be suitable for people who have mental health problems.
+If you have or have had a mental illness, it’s important to get advice from your doctor before considering meditation.

-Many people use hypnosis to help them make positive lifestyle changes, such as giving up smoking, or to encourage positive emotions, such as calmness and relaxation.
-Hypnosis can also be used to reduce some side effects of cancer treatment, such as nausea and vomiting, or to manage symptoms, such as pain.
+Many people use hypnotherapy to help them make positive lifestyle changes, such as giving up smoking, or to encourage positive emotions, such as calmness and relaxation.

 Art therapist Michele Wood talks in our online community about art therapy and how it can help people with cancer.

 This therapy uses music to improve quality of life by helping people communicate.
 You don’t need to be able to play an instrument or read music.

 Music therapy can be carried out individually or as part of a group.

 During the session, you work with a range of easy-to-use instruments to help show your feelings.
 The aim is to help people who may find it difficult to talk about their feelings to express themselves.